Bridn/CakePHP-3.x-Taxonomy-Plugin/README.md

 # CakePHP 3.x Taxonomy Plugin

-Simple Taxonomy Plugin, you will be able to add tags or categories to your entity.
+Simple Taxonomy Plugin, you will be able to add tags or categories etc. to your entity.

 ### Requirements